mckennapsean/dissertation/content/08-discuss.md

 different design decision model.

+Another limitation to this framework is the methodology by which it was created.
+We created the design activity framework based on our own experiences and after an extensive literature review.
+However, design in the real-world may not always coincide with these experiences, largely from academia.
+It is important to recognize this limitation, as visualization design may vary in other disciplines, such as in industry.
+Furthermore, the design activity framework has numerous visualization specific components, but certain aspects are also generalized for broader design.
+To evaluate the efficacy, utility, and application of this model, it would be important to validate in other domains with other types of designers in a wide variety of situations, design methods, and target artifacts.

+To this purpose, it would be useful to evaluate the design activity framework further.
+Since the framework was largely established through our own experiences, another useful external evaluation of the framework would involve other visualization designers, or even general user interface or experience designers.
+This evaluation could take place through a variety of means: interviews, design workshops, group discussions, or card sorting, to name a few.
+Similarly, the design worksheets and concepts could be applied in new design projects, to measure the time taken, methods explored, ideas generated, or quality of the final artifacts, in comparison to a team's previous design projects.
+These evaluations could also support extending the model to other kinds of design.
+By working with other designers, the design activities, worksheets, and concepts of this visualization process model could be compared and evaluated by other real-world designers.

 In this dissertation, we have presented a novel visualization design process model, the design activity framework, which begins to address the messy, iterative, and multilinear process of real-world visualization design.
 The